Introduction to sepsis (online)

-This is one of a set of three critical care online CPD courses from the School of Medicine team.
+This is one of a set of five critical care online CPD courses from the School of Medicine team.
 This course explores sepsis, including signs and symptoms, screening, and guidelines for management.

 Who it’s for

 - consider survivorship from sepsis

 - identify signs and symptoms of sepsis

 - consider sepsis in the pre-hospital and acute hospital settings

 - identify screening and guidelines for the management of sepsis.

 You will benefit from understanding the evidence and theories about sepsis.

 This course has been specifically designed to be delivered entirely virtually.
 You will benefit from both tutor-led sessions, pre-recorded sessions and interactive exercises.

 We encourage active discussion, so you’ll have the opportunity to network and exchange ideas with your peers.